Frequently Asked Questions

 As a guide, something between 85 & 100psi is the sweet spot.
 Enough to avoid pinch flats, but not so much it'll shake your bones loose.
 And remember, don’t go above 130psi otherwise you run the risk of invalidating your warranty.

-If you’re running a tubeless setup we’d warranty up to a maximum tyre pressure of 100psi.
+If you’re running a tubeless setup we’d warranty up to a maximum tyre pressure as shown here.
 And be sure to check the maximum safe pressure for your chosen tyre.

 What brake pads should I use?